harzjunior/AttendEase/README.md

 - **Drizzle ORM**: A lightweight ORM for TypeScript and JavaScript.
 - **Kinde Auth**: Authentication for Next.js applications.
 - **MySQL**: A relational database management system.
+- **react-hook-form**: Easy form handling and validation for React.
+- **axios**: Promise-based HTTP client for making requests to the backend.
+- **ag-grid-react**: A powerful React data grid for displaying and manipulating large datasets.

 ## License